cirosantilli/git-tutorial/push.md

 The full form, pushes the local branch `<src>` to remote with the name `<dst>`.
 If `<dst>` does not exist it is created.

-`+` is optional the same as `-f`: if given allows non-fast-forward updates, thus allowing you to lose commits on the remote.
+The plus sign `+` is optional the same as `-f`: if given allows non-fast-forward updates, thus allowing you to lose commits on the remote.

 ## dst